OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Overview

-When software generates predictable values in a context requiring unpredictability, it may be possible for an attacker to guess the next value that will be generated, and use this guess to impersonate another user or access sensitive information.
+Cryptography requires secure pseudo random number generation (PRNG).
+Standard Java classes do not provide sufficient randomness and in fact may make it possible for an attacker to guess the next value that will be generated, and use this guess to impersonate another user or access sensitive information.

+In general, `SecureRandom` should be used.
+However, if the Android versions below KitKat are supported, additional care needs to be taken in order to work around the bug in Jelly Bean (Android 4.1-4.3) versions that failed to properly initialize the PRNG<sup>[4]</sup>.

 #### Static Analysis

-Identify all the instances of random number generators and look for either custom or known insecure java.util.Random class.
+Identify all the instances of random number generators and look for either custom or known insecure `java.util.Random` class.
 This class produces an identical sequence of numbers for each given seed value; consequently, the sequence of numbers is predictable.
 The following sample source code shows weak random number generation:

 ```Java